-More about syrian refugees in turkish garment factories here
+More about Syrian refugees in the Turkish textile industry here

 Content of the MoU:

-The FWF assembled a team to attend to this event and the affected families over the entire project duration in Turkey.
+The FWF assembled a team to attend to this case and the affected families over the entire project in Turkey.